Types of assets

 Investment in Opportunities allows the ability to capitalise on one-off market opportunities as they arise.
 These investments are not directly aligned with one specific asset class and generally offer a return in the form of interest, however in times of a market downturn they may also offer home potential capital growth.
 Examples of this could include structured credit, highyield corporate bonds or bank loans.

 Telstra Super’s investment options

-Telstra Super offers investment options that invest in both growth and financial assets in varying percentages.
-Depending on the type and portion of growth or financial assets, the level of risk of each investment option varies.
+Telstra Super offers investment options that invest in both growth and defensive assets in varying percentages.
+Depending on the type and portion of growth or defensive assets, the level of risk of each investment option varies.
 For more information about Telstra Super’s investment options check out our investment option pages.